 Certificates must contain the ExtendedKeyUsage extension, aligning to Application Software Supplier granted trust bits and private PKI use cases.
 Certificates may not contain the anyEKU value.
-Subordinate CA Certificates created after January 1, 2019 for publicly trusted certificates, with the exception of cross-certificates that share a private key with a corresponding root certificate: will contain an EKU extension; and cannot include the anyExtendedKeyUsage KeyPurposeld, and CrossCert no longer includes both the id-kp-serverAuth and id-kp-emailProtection KeyPurposelds in the same certificate.
+Subordinate CA Certificates created after January 1, 2019 for publicly trusted certificates, with the exception of cross-certificates that share a private key with a corresponding root certificate: will contain an EKU extension; and cannot include the anyExtendedKeyUsage KeyPurposeId, and CrossCert no longer includes both the id-kp-serverAuth and id-kp-emailProtection KeyPurposeIds in the same certificate.
+For Root CA, Subordinate CA, and Subscriber certificates used for publicly-trusted certificates, CrossCert abides by section 7.1.2 of the Baseline Requirements and configure the Certificate extensions to those requirements

 CrossCert's Technically Constrained Subordinate CA Certificates include an Extended Key Usage (EKU) extension specifying all extended key usages for which the Subordinate CA Certificate is authorized to issue certificates.
 The anyExtendedKeyUsage KeyPurposeld does not appear in the EKU extension of publicly trusted certificates.
+For Subordinate CA Certificates that are not used to issue TLS certificates, then the value id-kp-serverAuth [RFC5280] is not present.